acobley/Beats/README.md

 When running the voltage out is set by the sliders (aa per a sequencer) so can be hooked to a VCA to giv accent , VFC for motion filtering etc.

+The Direction switch set the pattern:

+Left Beat 1
+Right Beat 2
+Center play sequence of beats.

+To calculate the beat patterns array, use the BeatCalc Excel file.

 ## Licence
 CC4.0